 top of page

 The result of its pagan history is that the beaches, dunes and soil of Walcheren are soaked with pagan remains; stones and bones.
 Because of the ever-changing sea and coastline, sometimes these remains literally emerge as zombies from their graves.
-Below you'll receive some tips in case you have an encounter with these spooky remains, for example when swimming in the North Sea at the wide beaches of Walcheren.
+Below the reader will receive some tips in case of an encounter with these spooky remains, for example when swimming in the North Sea at the wide beaches of Walcheren.

-This post is about Walcheren, a (former) island located within the wider region that was known in the Middle Ages as Loca Maritima 'sea lands', or as Scaldimariland 'land at the mouth of river Scheldt'.
-Everything part of province Zeeland now, and once part of Frisia.
-An area in the Middle Ages renown for its fine horses.
-Like on many islands, its people are self-willed and by nature independent.
-This is the case with the (former) islands of province Zeeland too, and certainly with Walcheren.
-During the Early Middle Ages, when it was still part of Frisia, the region was for long a free haven of Viking warriors, rovers and other sea scum.
-From the year 1012, the part of Frisia west of the river Scheldt, i.e. more or less Zeelandic Flanders and Walcheren, belonged to county of Flanders.
-But no way the Frisians here felt any urge or obligation to pay taxes to the counts and margraves of Flanders, which brought them into armed conflict, as we will see in this post (Nieuwenhuijsen 2022).
+In the Early Middle Ages, when it was still part of Frisia, the region was, for a long time, a free haven of poorly shaven Viking warriors, rovers, and other sea scum.
+From the year 1012, the part of Frisia west of the River Scheldt, i.e. more or less the modern region of Zeelandic Flanders and the peninsula of Walcheren, belonged to the county of Flanders.
+However, the Frisians here felt no urge or obligation to pay taxes to the margraves of Flanders.
+This brought them into armed conflict with Flanders (Nieuwenhuijsen 2022), as we will see further below in this blog post.

-This post is also about how Walcheren at the mouth of the river Scheldt was a strategic spot both from a commercial and military point of view, from the Roman period until the Early Middle Ages.
-During the reign of the Romans, seaports were located near the modern towns of Domburg and Colijnsplaat, being important sea hubs for crossing the North Sea straight to the Britannia (Dhaeze 2019).
-In the Early Middle Ages, Walacria (also called Walichrum, Walacharan, Walcran etc.), as the settlement near Domburg originally was named, again became an important trade settlement and a garrison.
-This time belonging to the realm of the Franks.
-Walcheren in particular was caught up in the middle of Frankish politics, of piratae danorum 'Danish pirates', and of Frisian commercial trade interests.
+This blog post is also about how the island of Walcheren at the mouth of the River Scheldt was a strategic spot from the Roman period until the Early Middle Ages.
+Both from a commercial and military point of view.
+During the reign of the Romans, seaports were located near the modern towns of Domburg and Colijnsplaat, which were important sea hubs for crossing the North Sea straight to Britannia and vice versa (Dhaeze 2019).
+In the Early Middle Ages, when Walcheren was known as pagus 'territory' Walacria, the settlement of Walichrum, close to the present town of Domburg, was an important trade settlement and a garrison.
+It was a time when the island of Walcheren was caught up in the middle of Frankish politics, piratae danorum ('Danish pirates'), and Frisian commercial trade interests.

-Centuries passed and the town of Walacria was slowly swallowed by the sea, as has happened to so much more soil of Frisia.
-But who knows it will raise its ugly head from the depths of the cold brown sea once more.
+Centuries passed and slowly the settlement of Walichrum was swallowed by the sea, as has happened to so much more soil of Frisia.
+But who knows, Walichrum will raise its ugly head from the depths of the cold brown sea once more.

 Read below to find out what we mean.